-Add enough fluid to bring the level up to the requirements described on the brake fluid reservoir.
-With disc brakes, fluid level can be expected to fall as the brake pads wear.
-However, low fluid level may be caused by a leak and a checkup may be needed.
+With disc brakes the fluid level can be expected to fall as the brake linings wear.
+However, an unexpected drop in fluid level may be caused by a leak and a system check should be conducted.

-Use only manufacturer's recommended brake fluid.
-Refer to "Fluids, Lubricants, And Genuine Parts" in "Maintaining Your Vehicle" for further information.
+Refer to "Fluids And Lubricants" in "Technical Specifications" for further information.

 - Use only manufacturer's recommended brake fluid.
-Refer to "Fluids, Lubricants, And Genuine Parts" in "Maintaining Your Vehicle" for further information.
+Refer to "Fluids And Lubricants" in "Technical Specifications" for further information.
 Using the wrong type of brake fluid can severely damage your brake system and/or impair its performance.
 The proper type of brake fluid for your vehicle is also identified on the original factory installed hydraulic master cylinder reservoir. - To avoid contamination from foreign matter or moisture, use only new brake fluid or fluid that has been in a tightly closed container.
 Keep the master cylinder reservoir cap secured at all times.
 Brake fluid in a open container absorbs moisture from the air resulting in a lower boiling point.
 This may cause it to boil unexpectedly during hard or prolonged braking, resulting in sudden brake failure.
 This could result in a collision.